awjuliani/neuro-nav/README.md

 See [neuronav/agents](./neuronav/agents) for more information.

+## Deep RL Algorithms

+Contains a set of deep reinforcement learning algorithms implemented in PyTorch.
+These include Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC).

+See [neuronav/deep_agents](./neuronav/deep_agents) for more information.

 ## Experiment Notebooks

 Neuro-nav includes a number of interactive jupyter notebooks, featuring different experimental environments, tasks, and RL agent algorithms.
 You can use these notebooks to replicate various experiments across the literature, or to simply learn about what's possible to do with the library.
 Notebooks include those that replicate results from computational neuroscience, psychiatry, and machine learning.